muigaiunaka/coding-interview-prep/reading/system_design_interview.md

 Consistent hasing is a special kind of hasing such that when a hash table is re-sized and consistent hasing is used, only k/n keys need to be remapped on average, where k is the number of keys, and n is the number of slots

+## Chapter 6 design a key galue store

+#### design scope
+- size of key value pair is below 10kb
+- able to store big data
+- high availability
+- high scalability to support large data sets
+- auto scale (addition/deletion of server is automatic)
+- tunable consistency
+- low latency

+CAP Theorem
+consistency means all clients see the same data at the same time no matter which node they connect to availability means any client that requests data gets a response even if some nodes are down partition tolerance indicates a communication break between two nodes. system continues to operate despite network partitions

+A over C means system keeps accepting reads even if it may return stale data C over A means system must block all write ops to avoid inconsistency

+Data Partition
+two challenges:
+distribute data across multiple servers evenly minimize data movement when nodes are addedor removed

+great technique to solve is consistent hashing

+data replicas
+for better reliability, replicas are places in distinct data centers and data centers are connected through high speed networks

+consistency
+consistency models
+strong consistency means any read operation returns a value corresponding to the result of the most updated write data item. client never sees out of date data weak consistency means subsequent read operations may not see the most updated value eventusl consistency means given enough time, all updates are made and all replicas are consisteng

+gossip protocol
+decentralized failure detection method whicg has nodes with id and heartbeat counters, if heartbeat not increased for a node, consider it offline

+## chapter 7 design a unique id generator in distributed systems